pmp-p/python-wasm-plus/README.md

 # python-wasm-plus

-thanks to all that participated, the cpython ticket https://bugs.python.org/issue40280 is being solved
+Thanks to all that participated, the cpython ticket https://github.com/python/cpython/issues/84461 is being solved

-Here's a glimpse to the future : a sandbox for making cpython app on webassembly with integrated pygame built with emscripten portable sdk.
+Here's a glimpse of the future :
+A sandbox for making cpython app on webassembly with integrated pygame built with emscripten portable sdk.

 How does it work ?

-see the excellent slides of Christian Heimes at PyCon DE
+See the excellent slides of Christian Heimes at PyCon DE

   https://www.youtube.com/watch?v=oa2LllRZUlU